 Why Going To Bed Early Is Best For Kids

 Children need healthy food and exercise, but they also need a good night sleep for their optimal development.
 Think about how you feel when you go to bed late and have to wake up early the next day.
-This is why it is so important to set an early bedtime routine for children.
-They need to rest well to stay healthy and happy.
+This is the reason why it is so important to set an early bedtime routine for children.
+Kids need to rest well to be able to have energy, play and focus the following day.

 An Early Bedtime Means Happier And Healthier Children